— DECK CLEANING · COOKEVILLE

 Inspect the deck

-We check for loose boards, damage, and areas of heavy growth before we start.
+I check for loose boards, damage, and areas of heavy growth before starting.

 2